The Mahabharata, Book 06

 Thou shalt find upon this sami, mark my words which never

-Stately bows and wingéd arrows, banners, swords and coats
+Stately bows and wingéd arrows, banners, swords and coats of mail,

 And a bow which strongest warriors scarce can in the battle